Government Shouldn’t Be the Only Check on Itself

 Public trust in police depends on the public being able to see how officers use their power.
 That is what body cameras are for, and how that footage is handled matters as much as what it captures.

 American Fork’s release of a detailed statement and footage was the right instinct, opening the record rather than guarding it.
-On the details, muting audio during an officer consultation is lawful under Utah law and is not “redacting” or editing footage after the fact, which we have no evidence of here.
+On the details, muting audio during an officer consultation is lawful under Utah law and is a separate matter from redacting footage before release.
+American Fork released its footage with portions redacted, citing contact with a reported victim.
+However, the fuller footage that has since surfaced raises questions about whether the redactions stayed within that purpose.

 Schneider’s videos leave out conduct the department documented, complicating his self-portrait as a righteous crusader for wronged victims, so his account of the footage deserves the same scrutiny he asks of police.
 Still, every gap in the record is a place where public confidence can erode, and citizens rightly ask about what they cannot see.